-The Library of Congress will be honoring Joni Mitchell as the 2023 recipient of the Gershwin Prize for Popular Song.
+The Library of Congress bestowed Joni Mitchell with the 2023 Gershwin Prize for Popular Song.

-Mitchell, the renowned American-Canadian singer-songwriter known for hits such as “Big Yellow Taxi” and “Woodstock,” is an obvious choice to receive the award, which is recognized as “the nation’s highest award for influence, impact and achievement in popular music.”
+Mitchell, the renowned 79-year-old American-Canadian singer-songwriter known for hits such as “Big Yellow Taxi” and “Woodstock,” was an obvious choice to receive the award, which is recognized as “the nation’s highest award for influence, impact and achievement in popular music.”

 A tribute concert in her honor preceded the award ceremony, including performances from other renowned musicians such as Cyndi Lauper, Marcus Mumford, Annie Lennox, and more.